The Consulting for Statistics, Computing & Analytics Research can assist you.

 The ITS Statistics and Computation Service (SCS) offers a set of Linux-based servers to regular students, faculty, and staff of the University of Michigan to run computationally intensive or long-running programs.
 These vary from using mathematical and statistical programs to compiling and running custom programs.

 If you have the University's standard computing services that is provided to all registered students, regular faculty, and regular staff, you can use the SCS.
 Access to the SCS is included in the package.

-Connecting to the hostname will log you into one of the machines in the SCS pool.
+Connecting to the general pool name will log you into one of the machines in the SCS pool.
 Depending on the program you're running and whether you're writing to the local disk, you may need to log into the same machine multiple times.
 To determine which machine you've logged into, type

 at the command prompt.

 To connect to a specific machine, point your SSH client at the hostname for that machine.
 For example, ssh'ing to mario.dsc.umich.edu would take you directly to that particular host in the pool.

 For information about local file access for long-running jobs, and other ways to make running long jobs easier, please read the Long-Running Jobs page.